-In March 2021, the Company adopted the 2021 Plan.
+In March 2021, the Company's board of directors and stockholders adopted the 2021 Plan, which became effective on March 25, 2021, the date of the underwriting agreement related to the Company's initial public offering ("IPO").
 Upon adoption of the 2021 Plan, the Company restricted future grants from its 2018 Plan.

 Under the 2021 Plan, the Company may grant stock options, stock appreciation rights, restricted stock, restricted stock units, performance stock awards, performance cash awards and other forms of stock awards to employees, directors and consultants, including employees and consultants of the Company's affiliates.
-As of December 31, 2024, the Company had 6,122,854 shares available for grant under the 2021 Plan.
+As of December 31, 2023, the Company had 5,102,732 shares available for grant under the 2021 Plan.
 In addition, the number of shares of common stock available for issuance under the 2021 Plan will automatically increase on January 1 of each calendar year through January 1, 2031 in an amount equal to 5% of the total number of shares outstanding of the Company's common stock on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by the Company's board of directors.
-Effective January 1, 2025, the number of shares available for future issuance was increased by 2,837,717 shares so that the total available for future issuance as of January 1, 2025 was 8,960,571 shares.
+Effective January 1, 2024, the number of shares available for future issuance was increased by 2,823,679 shares so that the total available for future issuance as of January 1, 2024 was 7,926,411 shares.

 In August 2023, the Company granted two stock options, each to purchase up to 525,000 shares of the Company's common stock, which contain both time-based and performance-based conditions.
 The options have a weighted average grant date fair value of \$1.64 per share.
-Stock-based compensation expense for awards with performance conditions is recognized straight-line over the expected performance period when the achievement of such performance conditions is determined to be probable.
-The Company assessed the probability of achieving the performance-based conditions and recorded approximately \$0.2 million and \$0.1 million in general and administrative stock-based compensation expense during the years ended December 31, 2024 and 2023, respectively.
+Stock-based compensation expense for awards with performance conditions is recognized ratably over the expected performance period when the achievement of such performance conditions is determined to be probable.
+During the year-ended December 31, 2023, the Company assessed the probability of achieving the performance-based conditions and recorded approximately \$0.1 million in general and administrative stock-based compensation expense.